diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/vmd.md

 ## Exercises

 ### Exercise 1

 How to use the container image to open VMD?

 > **Data**
 >
-> * The image is located at the following path: `$HOME/apptainer-images/vmd.sif`.
+> - The image is located at the following path: `$HOME/apptainer-images/vmd.sif`.
-> * Initially, we do not want to specify which configuration file to load, but we want to be able to open them later through the VMD graphical interface, without knowing *a priori* where they are located on our machine.
+> - Initially, we do not want to specify which configuration file to load, but we want to be able to open them later through the VMD graphical interface, without knowing _a priori_ where they are located on our machine.

 Possible answers:

-* `apptainer exec $HOME/apptainer-images/vmd.sif vmd`
+- `apptainer exec $HOME/apptainer-images/vmd.sif vmd`
-* or `apptainer run $HOME/apptainer-images/vmd.sif`
+- or `apptainer run $HOME/apptainer-images/vmd.sif`
-* or `./$HOME/apptainer-images/vmd.sif`
+- or `./$HOME/apptainer-images/vmd.sif`

 Note that we do not specify an input file, and we do not use any isolation (no `--containall` flag) to access our file tree within the container.